PlutNom/HolyC-for-Linux/README.md

 #### Disclaimer

 This tool is in super-hella-mega alpha stage.
-If you use this, you will die.
-Or worse, your current operating system will be replaced with TempleOS.
 I've only tested this on `3.7-dev`.

 ## Install